top of page

 Philemon’s sons, Ruggles and Tiberius, and his grandson, Alonzo, all captured the attention of historians as pioneers of the timber trade in the Ottawa Valley.
 Each has an impressive monument erected to his memory, as have both Philemon and Abigail.

-But one person has not been quite as fortunate.
-One person’s life story was practically lost; almost completely erased by the vagaries of time.
-That person is, of course, Philemon Jr. Phil, the son who helped his father pack the family’s belongings onto the sleighs as they prepared for their journey to the Township of Hull in 1800.
-Phil, who helped fell the trees that would be used to build The Wigwam (the nickname given to their first home).
-Phil, who sawed the lumber and hammered the nails by his father’s side to create the mills, build the bridges and plow the roads of Wright’s Town.
-Phil, the young man who took his father’s dream in hand, managed the farms while his father and younger brothers guided the great rafts that became so emblematic of Canada’s young identity; making their fame.
+But Philemon Junior has not been quite as fortunate.
+His life story was practically lost; almost completely erased by the vagaries of time.
+He was the son who helped his father pack the family’s belongings onto the sleighs as they prepared for their journey to the Township of Hull in 1800.
+It was he who helped fell the trees here, that would be used to build their first shelter that they fondly called The Wigwam.
+It was he who sawed the lumber and hammered the nails by his father’s side to create the mills, build the bridges and plow the roads of Wright’s Town.
+It was he who took his father’s dream in hand and managed the farms while his father and younger brothers made their fame guiding the great rafts that became emblematic of Canada’s young identity.

-In the end, the surprising result of this journey of mine is how my walk in the footsteps of Philemon would become so much more a walk in the footsteps of both Philemons; a walk on a path that would lead to a large piece of the story that was untold about the son as well as the father.
+In the end, the surprising result of this journey of mine is how my walk in the footsteps of Philemon would become so much more a walk in the footsteps of both Philemons; a walk on a path that would lead to unveiling the untold story about the son and the bond he had with his father.
+The Squire began his dream with his older brother Thomas, but when Thomas died in the first year of the settlement, it was Philemon Junior who filled the role of partner for his father.
+Philemon Junior's death must have been a crushing blow to the family.

-The only person to have written anything of note about Phil was Bertha Hannah (Wright) Carr-Harris in her book The White Chief of the Ottawa.
-A granddaughter of Ruggles, she leaves little doubt in her book that Phil was both important to the family and loved.
+The only person to have written anything of note about Philemon Junior was Bertha Hannah (Wright) Carr-Harris in her book The White Chief of the Ottawa.
+A granddaughter of Ruggles, she leaves little doubt in her book that Philemon Junior was both important to the family and loved.

-When Phil died, St. James Church was not yet built and the cemetery was not yet consecrated, but that can’t be the reason why Phil had no stone.
+When Philemon Junior died, St. James Church was not yet built and the cemetery was not yet consecrated, but that can’t be the reason why he had no stone.

-There is little doubt that St. James Cemetery was used as the town’s burial ground, probably from the time the settlement began.
-The headstone that bears the earliest date in the cemetery belongs to Phil’s sister Mary (Polly), whose death occurred in March of the same year that Phil died.
+There is little doubt that St. James Cemetery was used as the town’s burial ground, quite possibly from the time the settlement began.
+The headstone that bears the earliest date in the cemetery belongs to Philemon Junior’s sister Mary (Polly), whose death occurred in March that same year.
 Ruggles’ infant son was also buried there in 1821.
-So, one must ask, why are the graves of Rug’s child and his sister Polly marked, but not Phil’s?
+So, one might ask, why are the graves of Ruggles' child and his sister Polly marked, but not Philemon Junior’s?

-It must be that when Phil died, his wife Sally and the family likely decided that Phil’s grave should be close to where they knew their own final resting places would be.
+It must be that when Philemon Junior died, his wife Sally and the family decided that his grave should be close to where they knew their own final resting places would be.

 Recent Posts